uwegeercken/datagenerator2/README.md

 The data is then generated and stored in a local duckdb instance.
 The data types specified in the yaml configuration are used to defined the data types of the duckdb table which is created.

 ## Yaml configuration for the datagenerator tool
+The configuration file contains various attributes to steer the behavior of the datagenerator tool

+- the name of the output file for the generated data
+- the number of rows to generate
+- details for the export to a csv file - delimiter and header information

+## Yaml configuration for the definition of fields to generate
-The yaml configuration file contains a list of fields/attributes to generate.
-Besides this definition it contains other configurable settings of the datagenerator tool
+The configuration file contains a list of fields/attributes to generate.
+Besides this definition it contains other configurable settings of the datagenerator tool.
 - the name of the duckdb which is used
 - the name of the duckdb table to create

-## Yaml configuration for the definition of fields to generate